 Back to Blue Lagoon stories

-Located in the majestic landscape of Blue Lagoon Iceland, there are two sublime places to stay: Silica Hotel and the Retreat.
-They both have their own charm and offer more than just a place to sleep.
-They guarantee a rejuvenating experience in a timeless world of wellbeing.
+Located in the volcanic landscape of the Reykjanes Peninsula, Blue Lagoon Iceland is home to two exceptional places to stay: Silica Hotel and the Retreat.
+They both have their own charm and character and offer more than just a place to sleep.
+They guarantee a rejuvenating experience in one of Iceland's most iconic settings.

 The Retreat Hotel

 The Retreat is a 5-star luxury resort with 60 suites, located just five minutes from the Blue Lagoon.
-Opened in 2018, it's designed for luxury and relaxation, featuring the award-winning Retreat Spa, the Retreat Lagoon, and the Michelin-starred Moss Restaurant.
+Opened in 2018, it's designed for luxury and relaxation, featuring the award-winning Retreat Spa, the Retreat Lagoon, and the Michelin-starred Moss Restaurant — the only Michelin-starred restaurant in Iceland based at a hotel.
 This resort is a blend of luxury, nature, and design, providing a unique experience of rejuvenation and relaxation.
-Guests even have a private entrance to the Blue Lagoon.
+Guests get a dedicated personal host throughout their stay, and have a private entrance to the Blue Lagoon.

 Silica Hotel

-Both hotels are designed by Iceland’s renowned Basalt Architects, yet they offer distinct experiences.
+Both hotels are designed by Iceland’s renowned Basalt Architects, yet they offer very different experiences.
 Silica Hotel's architecture is a one-level structure, designed to blend seamlessly with the surrounding moss-covered lava fields.
-An eye-catching feature is the decorative Blue Lagoon water surrounding the premises, with each room featuring a small terrace on the water's edge.
+An eye-catching feature is the decorative Blue Lagoon water surrounding the premises, with each room opening onto a small terrace at the water's edge.

 The Retreat Hotel, more advanced in architectural design, spans two levels built into an ancient lava plain.
 It merges with the landscape and includes the Blue Lagoon's geothermal waters.
-Some suites have direct access to the water, offering guests a private and luxurious way to enjoy the lagoon's benefits.
+Some suites have direct access to the water, offering guests a private and deeply immersive way to enjoy the lagoon's benefits.

 The Retreat Hotel